5 Gluten-Free Substitutes for Popular Snacks

 You likely know someone who keeps gluten out of their diet, or maybe you’re on a journey to clean eating!
 If you’re on the hunt for delicious gluten-free snacks, here are some healthy substitutes to what you already love to munch on.

 Salty, crisp crackers are a great snack to pair with cheese or eat on their own.
-However, the main ingredient of most crackers is wheat or some kind of grain.
-A great gluten-free alternative is cassava root snacks.
+However, the main ingredient of most crackers is wheat or gluten-based flour.
+A great gluten-free snack alternative is Plant Thins(™) made with a gluten-free flour blend.

 2. Sweet Wheat-Free Cookies